gruen/wargames/README.md

 ## Contributing

 Contributions are welcome.
 Please feel free to submit a Pull Request with an accompanying explanation of changes/improvements.

+### Limitations

+- Double-counting drawTime during wars (in general, there's a 2x pause, so probably comes out in the wash.)
+- This was coded with an LLM.
+I found one or two minor logical errors, but didn't effect game time too dramatically.

 ## License